szandamarci/ROSS2/README.md

 [//]: # (Image References)

-[image1]: ./assets/two_robots.png "picture of two robots"
+[image1]: ./assets/two_robots.jfif "picture of two robots"
-[image2]: ./assets/merged_map.png "picture of two maps merged"
+[image2]: ./assets/merged_map.jfif "picture of two maps merged"

-## Table of contents

 # Multi-Robot SLAM Navigation with ROS2
 This project presents a multi-robot Simultaneous Localization and Mapping (SLAM) system, implemented using the Robot Operating System 2 (ROS2) and Gazebo simulation environment.
 The system involves two mobile robots that operate in a shared simulated world, where they independently and simultaneously perform mapping and localization tasks